 I teach basic music theory and aural skills (ear training), much which is vocally based.
-My knowledge and love of music comes from my exceptional learning experience at Santa Clara.
-The teaching method I employ is the same method in which I was trained as a student and teacher, the Walden Method.
-This method is a philosophy based on the concepts DISCOVER, DRILL, and CREATE.
+My knowledge and love of music comes from my exceptional learning experience at Santa Clara University and Oberlin Conservatory.
+I employ a teaching method which incorporates a philosophy based on the concepts DISCOVER, DRILL, and CREATE.
 I can teach improvisational singing as well as the study of improvisation as an art, musical notation and even writing your own songs!
 Lessons will be individualized as per the student's needs and desires.

 In addition to my Music Degree from Santa Clara, I have spent what amounts to a year working as a Teaching Assistant in Beginning Voice Classes.
 Often this would require that I spend extra time with those who had trouble matching pitch or hearing harmony.
 My work with them allowed their full participation in the course, and led to further musical and vocal progress.
 My years of musical training and vocal study led me to compile a substantial thesis on teaching basic music theory and aural skills using the voice as the main instrument.
 I developed games, experiments and practices to help ear issues, and to explain and help identify intervals, chords, scales, and their qualities.